-Pedro Meira Monteiro is professor and chair in the Department of Spanish and Portuguese at Princeton University.
+Pedro Meira Monteiro is the Arthur W. Marks ’19 Professor of Spanish and Portuguese and chair of the Department of Spanish and Portuguese at Princeton University.
 He teaches courses on Latin America with a special focus on literature and society in Brazil, ranging from fiction, poetry, essays and music, to politics, race and citizenship.

-Working in the intersection of intellectual history and literature, Prof. Meira Monteiro has combined academic production with the writing of shorter texts for cultural magazines, blogs and newspapers.
-He has edited and authored several books, among them Mário de Andrade e Sérgio Buarque de Holanda: Correspondência (2012), The First Class: Transits of Brazilian Literature Abroad (also available in Portuguese and Spanish, 2014), Signo e desterro: Sérgio Buarque de Holanda e a imaginação do Brasil (2015, with an English-language edition forthcoming in 2017), and Futuro abolido: Machado de Assis e o Memorial de Aires (forthcoming in 2017).
+Working in the intersection of intellectual history and literature, Professor Meira Monteiro has combined academic production with the writing of shorter texts for cultural magazines, blogs and newspapers.
+He has edited, translated and authored several books, which include The Other Roots: Wandering Origins in Roots of Brazil and the Impasses of Modernity in Ibero-America (University of Notre Dame Press, 2017), Conta-gotas: Máximas & Reflexões (e-galáxia, 2016), and The First Class: Transits of Brazilian Literature Abroad (Itaú Cultural, 2014, also available in Portuguese and Spanish).

 - Ph.D., Literary Theory and History, Unicamp, Brazil